There isn’t a more fun topic to discuss, bathe in, or write about.

 At the core of our humanity is the beautiful feeling we all know as love.
 No matter what the language, the culture, the gender, or ethnicity, it is the sense, vibration, and fragrance we all warmly respond to when we’re in its presence.

-Love of beauty and the beauty of love form a circularity in which our daily lives have the capacity to enjoy as naturally as our own breath.
+Love of beauty and the beauty of love form a circularity we enjoy daily as naturally as our own breath.

 The ancient Chinese sage, Lao-tse, speaks of the Tao as the “ineffable, that which cannot be described or named”, yet everyone knows what it is.
 It’s so close to us, like our face, we cannot see it, but we can feel it and know it.

-Perhaps the life-force is the Universe’s way of saying “I love you, so now out of love may thee propagate, multiply and go forth.
+Perhaps the life-force is the Universe’s way of saying “I love you.
+So now from the love, may thee go forth and propagate, multiply!
 Live and let live!
-And as you do, you are, by nature, propagating and multiplying love through you and around you.”
+And as you do, you are, by nature, propagating and multiplying love through you and all around you.
+This is what God’s creatures are designed and meant to do!”

-When I observe a door being held by someone of any color, gender, size, shape, background, or socio-economic status for another person of any combination of these, it demonstrates the Global Good and Universal kindness that I strongly suggest is inherent in us all.
+When I observe a door being held by someone of any color, gender, size, shape, background, or socio-economic status for another person or any combination of these, it demonstrates the Global Good and Universal kindness that I’ve strongly suggested is inherent in us all.

-Tibetan Buddhist teacher Chogyam Trungpa, Rinpoche (an honorific title for a highly respected religious leader), established a program in the 1980’s called Shambhala Training1, which was based on Buddhist principles but absent the religious component.
+Tibetan Buddhist teacher Chogyam Trungpa, Rinpoche, established a program in the 1980s called Shambhala Training1, which was based on Buddhist principles but absent the religious component.
 Its premise was that all beings are inherently and essentially good.
 If someone acts at variance with that, it’s because they have lost touch with their essential nature.

-It’s pretty obvious that many humans across the planet, especially those in positions of leadership, are “at extreme variance” for any number of reasons, due to actions in this life or previous ones.
+It’s pretty obvious that there is a minority of humans across the planet, especially those in positions of leadership, who are “at extreme variance” with this principle for any number of reasons, due to actions in this life or previous ones.
 It’s up to us all to help them, shepherd them to “find their way back” to their essential nature.

 Love is everywhere